iomentum/cargo-breaking/README.md

 prototypes, and if any difference is found, decides that there is a modification of the function.

+Similarly, `cargo-breaking` compares structures for both versions.
+If a field or a generic argument has changed, no matter its visibility, then a breaking change is triggered.

 As this comparaison method is very simple, it reports a lot of false positives:

 - renaming an argument is reported as a breaking change,
-- renaming a generic type is reported as a breaking change.
+- renaming a generic type is reported as a breaking change,
+- adding a generic type with a default value is a breaking change.

 [semver]: https://semver.org/
 [add-field-pg]: https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=492a1727404d1f8d199962c639454f44